mxcl/PromiseKit/README.markdown

 Thus we intend to support PromiseKit 1.x for longer than expected.

+# PromiseKit 4 Beta

+Updated for Swift 3.0 and Xcode 8 beta.

 # PromiseKit 3

 In Swift 2.0 `catch` and `defer` became reserved keywords mandating we rename our functions with these names.
 This forced a major semantic version change on PromiseKit and thus we took the opportunity to make other minor (source compatability breaking) improvements.